Bad Confessions Can DAmn Us

 There isn’t anything we can do–even giving our entire lives as a sacrifice to God’s service–that can make up for a single offence against Perfect Goodness.
 The infinite injury we inflict upon God’s infinite love is unrepairable through anything of our own.
 Truly, we aren’t saved by ourselves…not even the greatest act of love, because we are so defiled.
 That is why we need a Savior.

 We are saved by Jesus’ sacrifice alone.
 His act of love was of infinite love and satisfied and atoned for the infinite injury our sins inflicted upon Our Eternal Triune God.
-Just a single drop of His Precious Blood was enough to pay the price because we simply can’t, due to our sinful nature.
+Just a single drop of His Precious Blood was enough to pay the price because due to our sinful nature, we simply can’t.

-However, we absolutely must understand, that perfect free gift of salvation (forgiveness of our sins that allows us into Heaven), that we received at our baptism, we reject if we lack contrition for a single sin.
+However, we absolutely must understand, that perfect free gift of salvation (forgiveness of our sins that allows us into Heaven), that we received at our baptism, we rejected when we lacked true contrition for our first sin, and now we must seek God to help us lose our sinful nature and gain a heart of true love for Him…not sin.

-God pours out His mercy to forgive us of our sins, and tragically we refuse it.
+God pours out His mercy to forgive us of our sins, but tragically most refuse it.
 Yes, the reason so few are saved is that our pride refuses God’s sanctifying grace for various reasons as I mentioned in the list above.

 God wants us saved so badly.
 Look at everything He has and continues to do for us.
 His love is unfathomable and His mercy is so incredible that despite our constant rejection of Him, He still spends our lives trying and trying to save us.